Read replicas in Azure Database for PostgreSQL - Flexible Server

 Monitor replication

-Read replica feature in Azure Database for PostgreSQL - Flexible Server relies on replication slots mechanism.
-The main advantage of replication slots is the ability to automatically adjust the number of transaction logs (WAL segments) needed by all replica servers and therefore avoid situations when one or more replicas going out of sync because WAL segments that were not yet sent to the replicas are being removed on the primary.
-The disadvantage of the approach is the risk of going out of space on the primary in case replication slot remains inactive for a long period of time.
-In such situations primary will accumulate WAL files causing incremental growth of the storage usage.
+Read replica feature in Azure Database for PostgreSQL flexible server relies on replication slots mechanism.
+The main advantage of replication slots is the ability to adjust the number of transaction logs automatically (WAL segments) needed by all replica servers and, therefore, avoid situations when one or more replicas go out of sync because WAL segments that weren't yet sent to the replicas are being removed on the primary.
+The disadvantage of the approach is the risk of going out of space on the primary in case the replication slot remains inactive for an extended time.
+In such situations, primary accumulates WAL files causing incremental growth of the storage usage.
 When the storage usage reaches 95% or if the available capacity is less than 5 GiB, the server is automatically switched to read-only mode to avoid errors associated with disk-full situations.
-Therefore, monitoring the replication lag and replication slots status is crucial for read replicas.

-Azure Database for PostgreSQL - Flexible Server provides two metrics for monitoring replication.
+Azure Database for PostgreSQL flexible server provides two metrics for monitoring replication.
 The two metrics are Max Physical Replication Lag and Read Replica Lag.
 To learn how to view these metrics, see the Monitor a replica section of the read replica how-to article.

 The Max Physical Replication Lag metric shows the lag in bytes between the primary and the most-lagging replica.
 This metric is applicable and available on the primary server only, and will be available only if at least one of the read replicas is connected to the primary.
 The lag information is present also when the replica is in the process of catching up with the primary, during replica creation, or when replication becomes inactive.